| |

 titanium bolts,

-to name a few, lend themselves to fabrication from titanium.
+to name a few, are just some of the items for what titanium is used for.
 While titanium initially may be more expensive for these applications, designs that exploit its unique characteristics yield parts that more than pay for themselves with better performance and a longer life.

 One of the less impressive titanium uses is for the manufacturing of small work tools.
 It was first tried in Soviet Union in the beginning of 1980s when the government ordered development of light and convenient work tools to ease load on the workers.
 Soviet titanium giant VSMPO manufactured in that times